4minitz/4minitz/doc/admin/adminguide.md

 **On Linux** perform a `gcc --version` should at least deliver a **"4.8.x"**.
  If your gcc is older, consult your Linux distribution how-tos on how to upgrade.
 A good version switcher is [update-alternatives](https://linux.die.net/man/8/update-alternatives).

-**On Windows** install the MS Visual Studio Community Edition to get an up-to-date commandline C++ compiler.

 #### Installation of Git
 To obtain the sources you may download the current [source ZIP from github](https://github.com/4minitz/4minitz/releases).